ekshaks/langchoice/README.md

         print(f'No defined triggers detected.
 Ask an LLM for response.')
 ```

+Add or remove sentences from each topic or introduce new topics.
+Works on-the-fly!

 Supports multiple matching modes:

 * `S.match` returns the topic of nearest message.